Diwash-101/text_editor_from_scratch/daily_log.md

 ### 4/22/2025

     Implemented the ability to delete lines.
 A line now can be removed instead of just being replaced by empty text.

+### 4/23/2025

+    Implemented character by character input instead of line by line for backspace and more granular editing in the future.